 Agreement entered into to improve possibilities to investigate crimes committed by Da’esh/ISIL

 To facilitate efforts by Swedish law enforcement authorities to investigate crimes committed by ISIL terrorists, Sweden today entered into a cooperation agreement with UNITAD.

-The Government has decided to reinstate internal border control for three months.
-The control will continue until 11 February 2019.
-The decision is based on the Government’s assessment that there is still a threat to public policy and internal security.
+The Government today decided on continued border control at the internal border for six months.
+The decision is based on the Government’s assessment that there is still a serious threat to public policy and internal security in Sweden.

 Supplementary provisions to agreement between the EU and the United Kingdom

 The Government decided today [15 April] to refer a proposal to the Council on Legislation containing certain supplementary provisions on law enforcement and judicial cooperation in criminal matters to the agreement between the EU and the United Kingdom.